 A seven-year study at eight different sites

-To examine these impacts more closely, Signify (by the time called Philips Lighting) initiated a study that tested the response of three species of bat to three different experimental light spectra in an otherwise dark and undisturbed natural habitat.
+To examine these impacts more closely, we initiated a study that tested the response of three species of bat to three different experimental light spectra in an otherwise dark and undisturbed natural habitat.
 Over seven years, research was conducted at eight sites in the Netherlands.
 Light posts were set up that emitted either white light or two different light recipes.
 The results of the research showed that certain species are very much afraid of artificial light and try to avoid it at all costs, but when applying the dedicated recipe with a selected spectrum, their behavior was the same as during full darkness.
 Click here to download the white paper which explains the methodology used and the primary results obtained.

 A light recipe to provide an optimal ecosystem for bats